UKHomeOffice/engineering-guidance-and-standards/docs/standards/open-source-licensing.md

 #### Open documentation

-Where repositories produce websites serving documentation, you should include the [Open Government Licence (OGL)](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) for the documentation.
+Where repositories produce websites serving documentation, you should make it clear the documentation is licensed under the [Open Government Licence (OGL)](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
 This is in addition to the LICENCE file, and should be visible on the website, for example contained in the footer.

 ### Open source repositories MUST state Crown Copyright